etclabscore/pristine-typescript-react-jade/README.md

 ### Contributing

 How to contribute, build and release are outlined in [CONTRIBUTING.md](CONTRIBUTING.md), [BUILDING.md](BUILDING.md) and [RELEASING.md](RELEASING.md) respectively.
 Commits in this repository follow the [CONVENTIONAL_COMMITS.md](CONVENTIONAL_COMMITS.md) specification.

+## Usage

+This project requires the service runner, it is packaged as a command in the `package.json`.

+To get it up and running run the following commands separately:

+- `npm start`
+- `npm run service-runner`